Last updated October 13, 2016

 What else will the Joint Remedial Process include?

 In addition to the focus groups, the Joint Remedial Process is expected to include two other structured avenues for obtaining community input into reforms.
-One avenue is currently being called “community leadership meetings.”
-In these leadership meetings, community organizations who have been leading police reform efforts in New York City will meet with Judge Belen and others to discuss potential reforms.
+One avenue is are what is known as “leadership meetings.”
+In these leadership meetings, community organizations and police accountability experts who have been leading police reform efforts in New York City and across the US will meet with Judge Belen and others to discuss potential reforms.
 The second avenue will be borough-wide community forums.
 The forums will begin in October 2016 and be open to the public.

 What will be the outcome of the Joint Remedial Process?